Should I have a single Lightroom Classic catalog, or should I have more than one?

 - A reference to where the photo is on your system

 - Instructions for how you want to process the photo

-Lightroom never changes the actual photos captured by your camera.
-In this way, editing in Lightroom is nondestructive.
+Lightroom Classic never changes the actual photos captured by your camera.
+In this way, editing in Lightroom Classic is non-destructive.
 You can always return to the original, unedited photo.

-My modeling assignments ranged from simple head shots to building their portfolios.
+My modeling assignments ranged from simple headshots to building their portfolios.
 Some of these images were not appropriate for all to see.
 By creating a separate catalog, I could keep these images private.
-To ensure the Main catalog opened when starting Lightroom, I changed the default preference, Load most recent catalog to Prompt me when starting Lightroom found by clicking on Preference under the Edit menu then click the General tab.
+To ensure the main catalog opened when starting Lightroom Classic, I changed the default preference, load the most recent catalog to prompt me when starting Lightroom Classic found by clicking on Edit > Preferences.
+Then click the General tab.
 This gave me the option to open the correct catalog and to avoid embarrassment.

 - Having extra catalogs mean extra catalogs to backup, just one more task to worry about.

 - Sometimes I would become confused and import images into the wrong catalog.

 - When a major update rolls out, all catalogs have to be updated.